aparaatti/redish/README.md

 theme in awesome 4.0 and I intend to keep it working with the latest version.
 The theme has two versions

-1. Debish
-2. Redish

-and it comes with Debish selected.
-I haven't used reddish and I'll probably fork debish to it's own theme.

-The Redish can be set up with changing the `variant` variable in `theme.lua`.
 The theme should be installed at `$XDG_CONFIG_HOME/awesome/themes`, which usually is `~/.config/awesome/themes` and it can be activated in awesome configuration with: